CarolDoudouCao/1Long-Term-and-Geographic-Variation-in-Body-Size-Among-Chinese-Populations/README.md

 6. Middle Iron Age (1,530–583 BP)
 7. Late Iron Age (582–38 BP)

-Groups were also categorized by subsistence strategies across historical periods, such as millet or rice agriculture and highland pastoralism, reflecting cultural and ecological adaptations.
+Groups were also categorized by subsistence strategies across historical periods:
+1. Broad-spectrum subsistence during the Neolithic.
+2. Early northern millet agriculture during the Neolithic.
+3. Early southern rice agriculture during the Neolithic.
+4. Northern agriculture during the Bronze and Early Iron Age.
+5. Northern agriculture spanning the Early to Middle Iron Age.
+6. Northern agriculture during the Late Iron Age.
+7. Highland pastoralism or husbandry during the Bronze and Iron Age.

 ### Software
 - Analyses were conducted in R using the following packages:
   `raster` for bioclimatic variable extraction.